AkaPidjey/JavaTutorials_Base/spring.md

 ### Spring MVC
 + @Controller - Specialized @Component
 + @RequestMapping("/") - Binds the URL to the controller method
++ @RequestParam("employeName") - Allows us to associate a form field with a method parameter from the controller
++ @ModelAttribute("employee") - When it is in a controller method parameter, it gives access to a specific attribute of the model

 Spring Core